jonfleming/postman2file/README.md

 This project will help in writing the responses of a request from Postman.

-This project is to be used with template from Postman.
+This project is to be used with templates from Postman.

 ### Steps to install the template
 1. Launch Postman Native App [Download Postman](https://www.postman.com/downloads/)